Pidgeot/python-lnp/readme.rst

 PyLNP.json
 ==========
 For basic pack customization, a JSON file named PyLNP.json is used.
-This file must be stored in either the base folder, or in the LNP folder (see below).
+This file must be stored in either the base folder (the folder containing the Dwarf Fortress folder itself), or in the LNP folder (see below).
 If both exist, the one in the LNP folder will be used.

 This file configures several aspects of the launcher.
 All parts are optional in the sense that the launcher will work even if nothing is there.